Leadership Assessment Tool (Free): 25 Questions + Scoring + Action Plan (Online/PDF/Word/Sheets)

 Team Building

-Sharing information routinely, listening effectively, coaching, problem-solving, contributing ideas, and keeping people aligned to priorities.
+Sharing information routinely, listening effectively, and keeping people aligned to priorities.

 • New or aspiring leaders

-• Students, athletes, and anyone with responsibility for leading others
+• Students, athletes, and anyone responsible for leading others

-• Solopreneurs/small business owners leading contractors or small team
+• Solopreneurs and small business owners leading contractors or small teams

 How to Use Your Results (Action Plan)

-Your score is a starting point.
+Your score is the starting point.
 Your action plan is what creates change.

-Below is a simple, practical process you can follow after you score your assessment.
+Below is the eight-step process I recommend after you score your assessment.

 Step 1: Review your results the right way (5 minutes)